Privacy policy

 • email and communication services.

-We have ensured in the relevant agreements that the data entrusted to them is protected in accordance with the GDPR.
+In the relevant agreements we have ensured that the data entrusted to them is protected in accordance with GDPR.

 5. How long we will process your data